Millersville University: Ware Center For The Arts

-The Ware Center for the Arts is a performing arts center in Lancaster, PA and the Lancaster city campus of Millersville University.
+The Ware Center for the Arts is a performing arts center in the Lancaster city campus of the university.
 Located on North Prince Street at the end of Lancaster's Gallery Row, the center is part of the Millersville University's Department of Visual & Performing Arts.

 Originally designed by architect Philip Johnson, the $32 million building opened in 2008 as the home of the now defunct Pennsylvania Academy of Music.
 Since 2010, it has hosted classes for nearly 1,000 Millersville University students during Fall and Spring semesters.
 Various art exhibits and live performances are held at this venue throughout the year, and the facility can be rented out as a private event venue and banquet hall.